 - Know Your Resume Inside and Out: 99% of the time, the people interviewing you will have a copy of your resume in front of them and ask you questions about your what you listed on it.
 Prepare to talk about everything you included on your resume.

 - Know Your Digital Marketing Discipline: Expect to be asked about your digital marketing discipline.
 An example question I got for a paid search analyst interview was, “what keyword match types do you use when starting a Google Ads campaign and why?”

 - Read 60 Seconds, and You’re Hired!
 (Optional): This book helped my interviewing and communication skills a lot!
 I was never a natural interviewer, but the interview tactics presented in this book have never left me astray.
 Every career advice expert should be recommending it!

 - Bring a Printed Copy of Your Portfolio: it never hurts to bring a folder with your portfolio experience printed out.
 It helps reinforce the point that you’re able to do the job.
 Bringing in your resume is not a bad idea, either.

 The guide above contains the macro steps I took to get my first job in digital marketing without professional experience in the United States.
-Many digital marketers started their career in digital marketing in a similar fashion.
+Many successful digital marketers started their careers in digital marketing in a similar fashion.

-These recruiters are known as “poachers” or “head-hunters.”
-Their job is to get you to move work for their company and will pay you a better salary for doing so.
-You might even get offered a marketing manager job if your real-world marketing experience and track record are up to snuff.
+These recruiters are known as “poachers” or “head-hunters” (sometimes they’re hiring managers).
+Their job is to get you to move work for their company and pay you a better salary.
+You might even get offered a marketing manager job if your real-world experience and track record are up to snuff.

 As far as salary goes, the average digital marketing specialist salary in the U.S. is $50,000 per year.
-Don’t expect a mind-blowing salary in your first year (you’ll learn a LOT your first year of professional experience).
+Don’t expect a mind-blowing salary in your first year (you’ll learn a LOT of valuable experience in your first year).